run2bizdocs/docs-1/en-us/docs/faq.md

     The service request scheduling rule is enabled on the CITSmart Parameter screen.
 To enable this rule, proceed as follows:

-    1- In the citsmart.cfg file put the routine START_MONITORA_INCIDENTES=TRUE
+    1- In the citsmart.cfg file put the routine START_MONITORA_INCIDENTES=TRUE;

     2- Access the CITSmart Parameters feature by navigating in the main menu System > CITSmart Parameters;

     3- The CITSmart Parameters screen will appear, click the CITSmart Parameters Search tab;

-    4- Search and change the parameter 190 - Turns on the operation of the scheduling rules (Eg: Y or N - Default: 'N') informing the value "Y" to activate service request scheduling
+    4- Search and change the parameter 190 - Turns on the operation of the scheduling rules (Eg: Y or N - Default: 'N') informing the value "Y" to activate service request scheduling;

-    5- Search and change the parameter 31 - Sends e-mail in the execution of request/incident flows (Eg: Y or N), informing the value "Y"
+    5- Search and change the parameter 31 - Sends e-mail in the execution of request/incident flows (Eg: Y or N), informing the value "Y";

-    6- Search and change the parameter 297 - Disable sending system e-mails (Values:" Y "or" N "Default:" N ") informing the value "N"
+    6- Search and change the parameter 297 - Disable sending system e-mails (Values:" Y "or" N "Default:" N ") informing the value "N";

     7- Also make the necessary changes in the following parameters, according to the need and scenario of the installation: